cferdinandi/adventure/content/rules.md

 For example, if you hear a band of thieves approaching and want to hide, each player should roll.
 Any player who wins the die roll hides successfully, while any player who doesn't is caught.

+### Ability Checks

+There may be information that the *Game Master* want to reveal to players selectively.

+For example, when approaching the area where the thieves are going to attack, the *Game Master* can ask the players to roll an *ability check*.
+Any players who have a successful roll (3 or higher) "hear the thieves approaching" and have a chance to take action before the attack.

+The *Game Master* can also call for ability checks if the players ask for information about their environment that in real would depend on their own awareness of their surroundings.
+For example, "Do I see anything out of the ordinary?"